blynkkk/blynkkk.github.io/BlynkServer.md

 [How to install Java](http://docs.blynk.cc/#blynk-server-how-to-run-local-blynk-server-install-java-on-ubuntu).

 ## How to run local Blynk Server
-By default, mobile application uses 8443 port and is based on SSL/TLS sockets.
+By default, mobile application use 8443 port and is based on SSL/TLS sockets.
 Default hardware port is 8442 and is based on plain TCP/IP sockets.

 ### Quick Local Server launch